Pediatric Infusion Center

 Location and Facilities

-The Pediatric Infusion Center is conveniently located inside the Hematology/Oncology Clinic on the 5th Floor of our Pediatric Specialist Tower, next to The Children's Hospital and on the campus of Sacred Heart Hospital Pensacola.
+The Pediatric Infusion Center is conveniently located inside the Hematology/Oncology Clinic on the 5th Floor of our Pediatric Specialist Tower, next to The Children's Hospital and on the campus of Ascension Sacred Heart Pensacola.
 Our dedicated, child-friendly space includes six semi-private treatment areas and comfortable recliners with personal TVs and DVD players, as well as toys, books and iPads to entertain your child during their treatment.

 Our address is: